-(iv) T7 Polymerase.
-Studies of the Bacteriophage T7 RNA polymerase reaction are crucial in the fundamental understanding of the mechanism of transcription (Jia and Patel 1997a; b), and are also important in biotechnology development (Roe et al. 1988; Majumdar et al. 1989).
+Studies of the bacteriophage T7 RNA polymerase reaction are crucial in the fundamental understanding of the mechanism of transcription (Jia and Patel 1997a,b), and are also important in biotechnology development (Roe et al. 1988; Majumdar et al. 1989).
 The high efficiency of T7 RNAP makes it a widely used tool in producing RNA in vitro and in microarray gene expression.
 The motion of T7 RNA polymerase is one of the largest recorded motions in the MolMovDB by any set of criteria.
-It involves partial refolding of about 250 residues in the Nterminal domain in order to unbind the promoter and open up an exit channel for the nascent RNA (Yin and Steitz 2002).
-Conformational changes this large are not unheard of (e.g. fusion-triggering conformational change of a fusion domain from influenza hemagglutinin (Bullough et al. 1994; Han et al. 2001)).
-Still, a motion of this size is guite unexpected for a polymerase that is in the act of transcribing RNA.
-There is a good chance that additional intermediate stages exist (Yin and Steitz 2003).
-The normal mode characteristics of the motion for this large multi-domain protein differ significantly from the single-domain motions both in terms of the magnitudes of the displacement vectors and statistical characteristics.
-For the three single-domain proteins mentioned above, the S-statistic exhibits the same behavior as the one calculated for the whole data set, i.e., S reaches its maximal values (minimal average $\tilde{\theta}i$ ) for those atoms that move the most.
-It turns out that a restricted C $\alpha$ selection based on anticipated motion magnitude is not necessary for T7 polymerase.
-Moreover, for T7 polymerase, NMA predicts the direction of movement for all Cas with slightly greater accuracy compared to the predictions for 2.5% the Ca's with the largest motions in our single-domain motion set.
-This probably happens because the employed NMA allows one to see only the most prominent details of motion, that are better distinguished in a concerted multi-domain movement rather than in a smaller fragment motion.
-Recently (Cui et al.

-2004) determined that "the character of the lowest-frequency modes of the beta(E) subunit is highly correlated with the large beta(E) to beta(TP) transition", which is in agreement with our findings.
-However, more experimental data is needed to prove if NMA is better suited for larger motions.
+It involves partial refolding of about 250 residues in the N-terminal domain in order to unbind the promoter and open up an exit channel for the nascent RNA (Yin and Steitz 2002).
+Conformational changes this large are not unheard of (e.g., fusion-triggering conformational change of a fusion domain from influenza hemagglutinin) (Bullough et al. 1994; Han et al. 2001).
+Still, a motion of this size is quite unexpected for a polymerase that is in the act of transcribing RNA.
+There is a good chance that additional intermediate stages exist (Y. Yin and T. Steitz, pers. comm.).
+The normal mode characteristics of the motion for this large multidomain protein differ significantly from the single-domain motions both in terms of the magnitudes of the displacement vectors and statistical characteristics.
+For the three single-domain proteins mentioned above, the S-statistic exhibits the same behavior as the one calculated for the whole data set, i.e., S reaches its maximal values (minimal average $\hat{\theta}i$) for those atoms that move the most.
+It turns out that a restricted $C\alpha$ selection based on anticipated motion magnitude is not necessary for T7 polymerase.
+Moreover, for T7 polymerase, NMA predicts the direction of movement for all Cas with slightly greater accuracy compared to the predictions for 2.5% the Cas with the largest motions in our single-domain motion set.
+This probably happens because the employed NMA allows one to see only the most prominent details of motion, which are better distinguished in a concerted multidomain movement than in a smaller fragment motion.
+Recently Cui et al. (2004) determined that "the character of the lowest-frequency modes of the $\beta(E)$ subunit is highly correlated with the large $\beta(E)$ to $\beta(TP)$ transition," which is in agreement with our findings.
+However, more experimental data are needed to prove whether NMA is better suited for larger motions.